WHEN:

 QUARRY:

-Big Sky Hounds primarily chases coyote.
+Big Sky Hounds primarily chases coyotes.
 The big question you probably have is, “Do you kill the coyote?”
 Big Sky Hounds CATEGORICALLY does not kill for the sake of killing.
 We CHASE.
-However; if a coyote should be killed, it is.
+However, if a coyote should be killed, it is.
 If a coyote should be left to be chased another day, it is.
 It is up to the huntsman and the pack of hounds, together, to discern the difference.

 We will always do the bidding of the landowner.